AD MusicLabel History

 During the early 2000’s AD Music continued to evolve and redefine its musical style, releasing increasingly mature albums that also explored more commercial areas, such as trance, dance and chill-out.

 AD Music also evolved as a company.
 In 2001 it relocated to the Suffolk market town of Bungay, delimiting and changing its management structure in 2003.
 Elaine Wright & Lynn Rutter administer the day to day running of the company, while Dave Massey took over Dave Mantripp’s roll in charge of label art and design.
 By 2005 all art, design, promotion and web design & hosting was carried out “in house”.

-By 2010, thanks to the network of contacts established over the years, music from the AD Music catalogue was being licensed for compilations regularly worldwide and featured on TV in numerous countries.
-The AD Music catalogue has increased to nearly 100 titles, available globally via through its distribution links with New World Music and digitally via all major internet download outlets.
+By 2020, thanks to the network of contacts established over the years, music from the AD Music catalogue was being licensed for compilations regularly worldwide and featured on TV in numerous countries.
+The AD Music catalogue has increased to over 200 titles, available globally via through its distribution links with New World Music and digitally via all major internet download outlets.